oslokommune/okctl-upgrade-test/gists/bump-eks-to-1-20/README.md

 # Prepare applications

-To have no downtime, your applications need the following configureation
+Your applications need one of the following configureations.

+## Alternative 1: No downtime

 * Deployment: Use `RollingUpdate` strategy
 * Deployment: Use `replicas: 2` or more
 * Create a `PodDisruptionBudget`

-## Use RollingUpdate

-Google how to apply using `maxUnavailable=0` and `type: RollingUpdate`, or `type: Recreate`.
+Google how to apply using `maxUnavailable=0` and `type: RollingUpdate`.

 Example: